 How Too Much Mulch Can Kill Your Tree

 Despite all the heavy rain we’ve been having this spring, summer is just around the corner.
 Most likely, the rainfall will decline and intense heat will again impact our trees and landscapes.
 Mulching your landscape beds and trees is a great way to conserve moisture in the soil and moderate soil temperature.
-You’ll find that if you don’t mulch your landscape before the onset of summer, plants typically struggle to make it through the heat.
+You’ll find that if you don’t mulch your landscape before the onset of summer plants will typically struggle to make it through the heat.
 Mulch also has many other great benefits.

 Benefits of mulch and why you should add it to your trees, shrubs and other landscape plants: